sanger-pathogens/snp-sites/README.md

 ## Windows/OSX/Linux - using a Virtual Machine
 A virtual machine (VM) is available containing the software.
 More details can be found on [the Pathogen VM page](http://sanger-pathogens.github.io/pathogens-vm/).

+## All platforms - Docker
+Bioconda produce a Docker container so you can use the software out of the box.
+Install Docker and then pull the container from Bioconda https://quay.io/repository/biocontainers/snp-sites